Kenil1311/Clinic/replit.md

 ✓ Ensured uniform header structure across all specialty pages for better user experience and design consistency (July 18, 2025)
 ✓ Fixed navbar navigation consistency by updating "Home" links on all specialty pages to properly redirect to home page (July 18, 2025)
 ✓ Corrected navigation links from "#home" to "/" on all specialty pages (nephrology, cardiology, orthopaedic, urology, oncology, paediatrician, veterinary, psychology, nutrition) (July 18, 2025)
+✓ Standardized navbar structure across ALL pages to match home page exactly by replacing "Support/Resources" dropdown with "About Us" link (July 18, 2025)
+✓ Updated navbar structure on all 40+ pages including feature pages, solution pages, and specialty pages to ensure complete consistency (July 18, 2025)